cee-elle/just-the-docs/docs/working_with_environments_and_variables.md

 **Step 5)** Click add to go on to the next screen and the blank form should appear.

-> Note: Click on the breadcrumbs to delete or remove the environment list.
+> <mark>Note:</mark> Click on the breadcrumbs to delete or remove the environment list.

 **Step 6)** Name this environment ‘Stage’ and complete the row as ‘page’ for variable and ‘2’ for the initial and current value.